cardaconsultancy/cardapoker/README.md

 Cardapoker

 -- Goal --
-The goal of this project is to
+The goal of this project is to create a poker environment